Symmetry properties of stable solutions of semilinear elliptic equations in unbounded domains: Patterns in unbounded domains

-On the other hand, \autoref{schrodinger2} implies, in particular, that $\int_{\D\Omega}\chi_R^2 \D_\nu v_i^2\geq0$ for all $i$, i.e., all the terms of the above sum are nonnegative.
+On the other hand, \autoref{schrodinger2} implies in particular that for any $i\in\{1,\dots,n\}$ we have $\int_{\D\Omega}\chi_R^2 \D_\nu v_i^2\geq0$ for all $R\gg 1$, i.e., for $R$ large enough, all the terms of the above sum are nonnegative.
 As the sum is nonpositive, all the terms must be zero.
 Then, we apply \autoref{schrodinger2} to conclude. \end{proof}

 Let us complete the proof of \autoref{thmdimension2}.
 The mapping